mmiakashs/mmiakashs.github.io/index.md

 I completed my Ph.D. at the University of Virginia (Thesis: Multimodal and Multitask Representation Learning for Perceiving Human Behavior and Embodied).
 I was an ESE-UVA Bicentennial Fellow (2019-2020).
 I worked at the [Link Lab](https://engineering.virginia.edu/link-lab-0) with [Prof. Tariq Iqbal](http://www.tiqbal.com/).
 Previously, I worked as a Lecturer at the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/).
 I completed my M.S. and B.Sc(Hons) in Computer Science and Engineering from the [Department of Computer Science and Engineering, University of Dhaka](http://cse.du.ac.bd/).

-My research interest broadly lies at the intersection of multimodal and multi-task learning, self-supervised learning, and Human-Centered AI.
+My research interest broadly lies at the intersection of Multimodal and Multi-Task Learning, Multimodal LLM, Self-Supervised Learning, Generative AI, and Human-Centered AI.
 I also explore human/animal multisensory systems from a neuroscience perspective to design multimodal learning approaches.

 I love to write code with background music and participate in hackathons, programming, and software contests.
 During my free time, I like to travel to new places.